-Vocaster Two can provide phantom power (48 volts) at the XLR inputs if you're using a condenser microphone that needs it.
-To enable phantom power, select the input with a short press on the Host or Guest button, push the 48V button on the rear panel: the 48V LED lights red to confirm it's active.
-Dynamic microphones, such as the Vocaster DM14v included in your Vocaster Two Studio, do not require phantom power.
-It's rare, but some microphones can be damaged by phantom power.
+Vocaster Two can provide phantom power (48 volts) at the XLR inputs if you're using a condenser microphone.
+To enable phantom power, press the Host or Guest button to select the input and push the 48V button on the rear panel: the 48V LED lights red to confirm it's active.

+Dynamic microphones don't require phantom power.
+It's rare, but you can damage some microphones using phantom power.
 We recommend turning off phantom power when you use a dynamic microphone.
 If you are unsure whether your microphone needs phantom power, please check its documentation.

-Microphone Tips
+Microphone setup